Software Engineering vs Machine Learning (Updated for 2024)

 This is a double-edged sword.
 On the one hand, machine learning is useful precisely because it can detect these patterns.
 On the other hand, if we can’t determine why a machine learning algorithm is returning the results that it is, we can’t know how to effectively use the insights to drive our business decisions, product choices, or decision matrices.

-Overlap between Software Engineering vs Machine Learning
+Software Engineering vs Machine Learning Overlap

 While it may seem like these two fields have nothing in common, they share points of intersection in practice.